HerwinHutabarat/php-simple-ticketing/README.md

 php -S localhost:8000
 ```

-All api service specifications are contained in the json file.
+All api service specifications are contained in the ticketing.json file.